Placing your Coins on a Shelf: A -Approximation

 \section{A $\nicefrac 43$-Approximation}

 In this section, we give a \emph{greedy algorithm} and prove that it computes a $\nicefrac 43$-approximation to the problem.

-Our algorithm starts by sorting the disks $S_1, S_2, \dots, S_n$ by decreasing size, such that $s_1 \geq s_2 \geq \dots \geq s_n$.
+Our algorithm starts by sorting the disks $D_1, D_2, \dots, D_n$ by decreasing size, such that $d_1 \geq d_2 \geq \dots \geq d_n$.
 It then considers the disks one by one, in this order, maintaining a placement of the disks considered so far.
 Each disk~$D$ is placed as follows: \begin{enumerate} \item If there is a gap between two consecutive disks~$A$ and~$B$ in the current placement that is large enough to contain~$D$, then we place~$D$ in this gap, touching the \emph{smaller} one of the two disks~$A$ and~$B$. \item Otherwise, let $A$ be the leftmost disk in the current placement (that is, the disk with the leftmost footpoint---this is not necessarily the disk defining the left end of the current span), and let $Z$ be the rightmost disk.
-Since $d \leq a$, we can place~$D$ so that it touches~$A$ from the left (candidate placement~$D_{A}$), and since $d \leq z$, we can place~$D$ so that it touches~$Z$ from the right (candidate placement~$D_{Z}$). \item If one of the candidate placements~$D_A$ or~$D_Z$ does not increase the span, we place~$D$ in this way. \item Otherwise, we place $D$ at $D_A$ if $a > z$ and at~$D_Z$ otherwise. \end{enumerate} The algorithm can be implemented to run in time~$O(n \log n)$ by maintaining a priority queue of the available gaps.
+Since $d \leq a$, we can place~$D$ so that it touches~$A$ from the left (candidate placement~$D_{A}$), and since $d \leq z$, we can place~$D$ so that it touches~$Z$ from the right (candidate placement~$D_{Z}$). \item If one of the candidate placements~$D_A$ or~$D_Z$ does not increase the span, we place~$D$ in this way. \item Otherwise, we place $D$ at $D_A$ if $a > z$ and at~$D_Z$ otherwise. \end{enumerate} The algorithm can be implemented to run in time~$O(n \log n)$ as follows: We maintain a priority queue that stores, for each pair of consecutive disks, the size of the largest disk that will fit between them.
+Since we are placing disks in order of decreasing size, a newly placed disk can only touch its two neighbors, and so it will fit into the gap if and only if its size is at most the stored gap size.

-For the analysis of the approximation factor, we will assume, without loss of generality, that the final disk (with size~$s_n$) is placed using the last rule (as otherwise it does not contribute to the final span and can be ignored in the analysis).
-We also assume that $s_n = 1$.
+For the analysis of the approximation factor, we can ignore all disks that are placed after the last disk that increased the span.
+Removing these disks from the set does not change the solution computed by the algorithm, and can only decrease the lower bound.
+We will therefore assume in the following that the final disk~$D_{n}$ is placed using the last rule.
+We also assume that $d_n = 1$.

-Next, let's call a disk~$S$ \emph{large} if $s \geq 2$, and \emph{small} otherwise.
-We have the following: \begin{lemma} Any two consecutive small disks placed by the algorithm touch. \end{lemma} \begin{proof} Assume, for a contradiction, that $D$ is the \emph{first} small disk whose placement causes two small disks to be consecutive but non-touching.
+Next, let's call a disk~$D$ \emph{large} if $d \geq 2$, and \emph{small} otherwise.
+We have the following: \begin{lemma} If two small disks are consecutive in the final placement computed by the algorithm, then they touch each other. \end{lemma} \begin{proof} Assume, for a contradiction, that $D$ is the \emph{first} small disk whose placement causes two small disks to be consecutive but non-touching.